 Will allow overseas business funds into personal accounts.
-A&D will need a letter from the CPA covering 12 or 24 months (depending on program) explaining where overseas business is from and nature of business.
+A&D will need a letter from the CPA, signed and dated, covering 12 or 24 months (depending on program) explaining where overseas business is from and nature of business.

 13.4.
 FOREIGN NATIONAL